-A. PAIR-WORK: Cartoon heroes Which famous cartoon hero does the following?
+PAIR-WORK: Cartoon heroes Which famous cartoon hero does the following?

+Des truth the

 a.
 Runs in the desert the fastest.
+Road runner

 b.
 Fights for justice in Gotham City the hardest.

 c.
 Flies in the air of Metropolis the highest.

 d.
 Eats the most greedily.

 e.
 Thinks the most cleverly.

 f.
 Keeps his money the most safely.

 g.
 Draws his gun the most quickly.

-Ask your teacher if you don't know the answer.
-What special abilities or skills does each one have?
-Write about your favourite cartoon hero.
+sk your teacher if you don't know the answer.
+What special abilities skills does each one have?
+Write about your favourite cartoon he

-B. A GAME: Do it our way

-Read the instructions to play the game.

-GROUP A

-- Choose a player and tell him/her to mime an action, e.g. play football. - The player goes to Group B and asks: "How do you want me to do things?" - Now return to your group and do your mime the way Group B told you to. - If your group guesses the adverb correctly you get a point.
+B. A GAME: Do it our way Read the instructions to play the game.
+GROUP A GROUP B • Choose a player and tell him/her to mime an • A player from Group A comes and asks you action, e.g. play football.
+"How do you want me to do things?" • The player goes to Group B and asks: "How • Give him/her an adverb, e.g. "quickly". do you want me to do things?" • The other player goes to his/her • Now return to your group and do your mime group and tries to do the mime the way Group B told you to. in the way you asked. • If your group guesses the adverb correctly you get a point.
+Play the game in turns